Compliance

 Risk Assessment: Conduct a thorough risk assessment to identify potential threats and vulnerabilities.
 This might involve evaluating the risk of cyberattacks, data leaks, or physical security breaches.

 Implementation: Develop and implement the necessary policies, procedures, and controls to address identified risks.
 This could involve setting up new security protocols, updating software, and training staff on new procedures.
+It is important to establish a clear contact point for reporting incidents or seeking support during the certification process.

 Internal Audit: Conduct an internal audit to ensure your ISMS meets the requirements of ISO 27001.
 This step helps identify any remaining gaps or areas needing further attention before the official certification audit.
 You will typically discover many easy fixes so you can focus your proper audit on the essential things.